 - Remove it from the heat and add in the dijon mustard, nutritional yeast, onion powder, garlic powder, smoked paprika, salt and ground black pepper and stir in.

-- Prepare your vegan ricotta according to the instructions on the linked recipe.
+- Prepare your vegan ricotta.
+Prepare this as per the linked recipe.

 - Preheat the oven to 390°F (200°C).